nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - If your computer does not have Java or its version is below Java 17, you may refer to:
       - [Install Java on Windows](https://docs.oracle.com/en/java/javase/17/install/installation-jdk-microsoft-windows-platforms.html)
       - [Install Java on Mac](https://docs.oracle.com/en/java/javase/17/install/installation-jdk-macos.html)
-    - 📋:If you’re using an older version of Java, certain features might not work as expected.
+    - <strong>[Note]</strong>: If you’re using an older version of Java, certain features might not work as expected.
 Updating to the latest version is recommended.
 2. **Download TalentSG**: Get the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T09-2/tp/releases/tag/v1.4).
 ![downloadPage.png](images%2FdownloadPage.png)[**Tip**] To avoid typing the full path every time, place the TalentSG.jar file in a frequently accessed folder or create an alias for it on your system.
    <br><br>